The Heart Is a Lonely Hunter (Once Upon a Time)

+Title card

+A wolf stalks through the forest.

 Plot

-Opening sequence

-A wolf is shown in the forest.

 In the characters' past

 In the Enchanted Forest, the Evil Queen pretends to mourn the death of her husband in front of orphaned Snow White.
 Snow (Goodwin) and the Queen seemingly comfort each other over the loss.
 The Queen consults with her Magic Mirror (Esposito) after she admits to him that she herself is responsible for his death, to ask how she can kill Snow, who is beloved by the people but a threat to her bid for the throne.
 She says that the king's knights will not kill his daughter, and the mirror tells her that she needs a huntsman.
 The Huntsman (Dornan) and his wolf-brother seem to enjoy living a peaceful life in the woods.
 The Huntsman kills only for himself to live and has no compassion for humans, who do not understand the wild.
 As the Huntsman and his wolf enter a tavern, the other patrons begin harassing him, prompting him to successfully defend himself.
 His performance is viewed in the magic mirror by the Queen, who is greatly impressed.
 She summons the Huntsman to offer him anything he wants on the condition that he brings her Snow's heart.
 He agrees to this deal, in return asking for the protection of all the wolves in her Enchanted Forest kingdom.

 Snow and the Huntsman walk together in the forest, and she sees through his disguise and correctly guesses that he was sent by the Queen to kill her.
 Snow flees, but as the Huntsman catches up with her, he finds her writing a letter, which she requests he deliver to the queen after she is killed.
 The Huntsman takes out his knife, but instead of killing her, he fashions a whistle out of a bamboo stick, telling her that it will summon help and then telling her to run.
 The Huntsman then returns to the queen with a deer heart, hoping that she will not know the difference.
 The queen asks him to read her the letter, which is an apology for past wrongs as well as a request from Snow that her stepmother rules the kingdom with compassion.
 The queen burns the letter and takes the box with the heart in it to store in her vault.
 When she cannot open one of her storage safes, it proves that the Huntsman lied to her and the heart is not human.
 The Queen yanks his own glowing heart out of his body and orders her guards to drag him to her chamber.
 She tells the Huntsman that from now on he will be her "pet" and will do her bidding forever.
 If he ever betrays her, all she has to do is squeeze his heart.
-His main purpose to him will be her "sex toy".